schemar/solarc-theme/README.md

     rm -rf ~/.local/share/themes/{SolArc,SolArc-Darker,SolArc-Dark}
     rm -rf ~/.themes/{SolArc,SolArc-Darker,SolArc-Dark}

-To build the theme you'll need
+To build the theme the following packages are required
 * `autoconf`
 * `automake`
+* `sassc` for GTK 3, Cinnamon, or GNOME Shell
-* `pkg-config` or `pkgconfig` if you use Fedora
+* `pkg-config` or `pkgconfig` for Fedora
+* `git` to clone the source directory
+* `optipng` for GTK 2, GTK 3, or XFWM
+* `inkscape` for GTK 2, GTK 3, or XFWM

+The following packages are optionally required
+* `gnome-shell`for auto-detecting the GNOME Shell version
-* `libgtk-3-dev` for Debian based distros or `gtk3-devel` for RPM based distros
+* `libgtk-3-dev` for Debian based distros or `gtk3-devel` for RPM based distros, for auto-detecting the GTK3 version
-* `git` if you want to clone the source directory

-If your distributions doesn't ship separate development packages you just need GTK 3 instead of the `-dev` packages.
+**Note:** For distributions which don't ship separate development packages, just the GTK 3 package is needed instead of the `-dev` packages.

+For the theme to function properly, install the following
+* GNOME Shell 3.18 - 3.32, GTK 3.18 - 3.24
+* The `gnome-themes-extra` package
+* The murrine engine.
+This has different names depending on the distro.
+  * `gtk-engine-murrine` (Arch Linux)
+  * `gtk2-engines-murrine` (Debian, Ubuntu, elementary OS)
+  * `gtk-murrine-engine` (Fedora)
+  * `gtk2-engine-murrine` (openSUSE)
+  * `gtk-engines-murrine` (Gentoo)

 Install the theme with the following commands